Syracuse Orange

 The Syracuse Orange are the athletic teams that represent Syracuse University.
 The school is a member of NCAA Division I and the Atlantic Coast Conference.
 Until 2013, Syracuse was a member of the Big East Conference.

 The school's mascot is Otto the Orange.
 Until 2004, the teams were known as the Orangemen and Orangewomen.
 The men's basketball, football, wrestling, men's lacrosse, and women's basketball teams play in the JMA Wireless Dome, referred to as the JMA Dome.
-Other sports facilities include the nearby John A. Lally Athletics Complex complex, the Tennity Ice Skating Pavilion, and Drumlins Country Club.
+Other sports facilities include the nearby John A. Lally Athletics Complex, the Tennity Ice Skating Pavilion, and Drumlins Country Club.